 There are four main climbing routes to climb Mt Fuji – note that each route has different starting and finishing points and ascent and descent times.
 Each route has a separate ‘5th Station’ from which you commence the climb and return to after descending.

-An important point is that you need to pre-book mountain huts to enable you to get a few hours sleep along the way.
+An important point is that you need to pre-book mountain huts to enable you to get a few hours of sleep along the way.
 Here is the link to get the details and to make your hut bookings if you are planning to climb independently.
-Note that the mountain huts book out quickly so ensure you book ahead if travelling independently.
-Sometimes people want to do the climb in a single day which is possible, however is not recommended to to causing an increased risk of altitude sickness.
+Fuji Mountain Guides also offers a Mt Fuji Hut Booking Service, which is a great option for tourists.
+Note that the mountain huts book out quickly, so ensure you book ahead if travelling independently.
+Sometimes people want to do the climb in a single day, which is possible; however, it is not recommended as it causes an increased risk of altitude sickness.

-You then plan to start climbing again by 9-10pm, after which you are likely to arrive at the summit by around 3am, ready to watch the sunrise.
-Due to the high altitude sunrise occurs much earlier than if you are at ground level – typically between 4.30am to 5am during summer.
+You then plan to start climbing again by 9-10 pm, after which you are likely to arrive at the summit by around 3 am, ready to watch the sunrise.
+Due to the high altitude, sunrise occurs much earlier than if you are at ground level – typically between 4.30 am and 5 am during summer.

-After viewing the sunrise you can choose to walk around the crater of Mt Fuji which takes around 90 minutes, before starting the descent back to the 5th Station for your route.
-It typically takes around 4 hours to arrive back at 5th Station and another 3:30 hrs or more to return to Tokyo.
+After viewing the sunrise, you can choose to walk around the crater of Mt Fuji, which takes around 90 minutes, before starting the descent back to the 5th Station for your route.
+It typically takes around 4 hours to arrive back at the 5th Station and another 3:30 hours or more to return to Tokyo.

 How to Climb Mt Fuji on the Yoshida Trail

 The Yoshida Trail (marked as the Yellow Trail) is the most popular route to climb Mt Fuji, and you can expect to be inundated with climbers, particularly on weekends during the climbing season.
-It is located on the north eastern side of Mt Fuji.
-For more detailed information on how to climb the Yoshida Trail check out this comprehensive article from Japan Guide and this article from the Fujiyama website has a good map and explanation of the different climbing stages and is clearer with regards to the route.
+It is located on the north-eastern side of Mt Fuji.
+For more detailed information on how to climb the Yoshida Trail, check out this comprehensive article from Japan Tourism.

 How to Climb Mt Fuji on the Subashiri Trail

 The Subashiri Trail (marked as the Red Trail) is the second most easily accessible climbing route and starts from JR Gotemba Station.
 It is located on the eastern side of Mt Fuji, and the trail merges with the Yoshida Trail at the 8th Station.
-For more detailed information on how to climb the Subashiri Trail check out this comprehensive article from Japan Guide and this article from the Fujiyama website has a good map and explanation of the different climbing stages and is clearer with regards to the route.
+For more detailed information on how to climb the Subashiri Trail, check out this comprehensive article from Japan Tourism, which explains the different climbing stages and is clearer with regard to the route.

 How to Climb Mt Fuji on the Gotemba Trail

 The Gotemba Trail (marked as the Green Trail) is the longest climbing route and starts from JR Gotemba Station.
 It is located on the south eastern side of Mt Fuji.
-For more detailed information on how to climb the Gotemba Trail check out this comprehensive article from Japan Guide and this article from the Fujiyama website has a good map and explanation of the different climbing stages.
+For more detailed information on how to climb the Gotemba Trail check out this comprehensive article from Japan Tourism, including a detailed explanation of the different climbing stages.

 How to Climb Mt Fuji on the Fujinomiya Trail

 The Fujinomiya Trail (marked as the Blue Trail) is the shortest and lowest climbing route and starts from Fujinomiya 5th Station.
 It is located on the southern side of Mt Fuji and has the same route for both the ascent and descent.
-For more detailed information on how to climb the Fujinomiya Trail check out this comprehensive article from Japan Guide and this article from the Fujiyama website has a good map and explanation of the different climbing stages.
+For more detailed information on how to climb the Fujinomiya Trail check out this comprehensive article from Japan Tourism, which includes a good explanation of the different climbing stages.

 How Long Does it Take to Climb Mt Fuji?

-A common question is how long does it take to climb Mt Fuji.
-The answer depends on which trail you choose to climb Mt Fuji, as they each have different starting points and difficulty to reach the summit at 3776m / 12390 ft.
+A common question is how long it takes to climb Mt.
+Fuji.
+The answer depends on which trail you choose, as they each have different starting points and difficulty levels to reach the summit at 3776m / 12390 ft.

 Here is a quick summary of the climbing times to the starting/finishing point:

-• Yoshida Trail has a typical ascent time of 6 hours and a descent time of 4 hours, starting and finishing at an altitude of 2300m / 7550 ft.
+- The Yoshida Trail’s typical ascent time is 6 hours, and its descent time is 4 hours.
+It starts and finishes at an altitude of 2300m / 7550 ft.

 Join the Japan Travel Planning Facebook Group